Time Dependent Variational Principle and Coherent State Orbits for a Trapped Ion: The Variational Principle

 where

 This paper deals with the study of classical and semiclassical nonlinear dynamical systems.
 It focuses on similarities and differences found when comparing the dynamical behaviour of Hamiltonian systems described by classical theory in respect with those described by the quantum theory \cite{Plimak1994, Polko2009}.
-An algorithm has resulted, through which an energy function is associated to the quantum Hamiltonian.
-This function represents a classical type Hamiltonian, whose values are precisely the expected values of the quantum Hamiltonian \cite{Gazeau2009}.
+An algorithm results, which associates an energy function to the quantum Hamiltonian.
+This function represents a classical type Hamiltonian, whose values are precisely the expected values of the quantum Hamiltonian \cite{Gazeau2009} on coherent states.
 The energy function determines nonlinear equations of motion which can be approached using the theory of differential dynamical systems.
-It is suggested that this algorithm could be used in order to establish a correspondence between semiclassical and classical dynamics.
+We suggest that such algorithm could be used in order to establish a correspondence between semiclassical and classical dynamics.

 The phase space ${\mathcal M}$ is a symplectic manifold described by eq. (\ref{v29}), with Poisson brackets determined by eq. (\ref{v34}).
-Eqs. (\ref{v31}) are the Hamilton equations which describe the Hamiltonian function $H_{cl}$ on $\mathcal M$.
+Eqs. (\ref{v31}) are the Hamilton equations which describe the Hamiltonian function $H_{cl}$ on ${\mathcal M}$.
 Thus $H_{cl}\left(z,z^*\right)$ is the expected value of the quantum Hamiltonian in the state represented by $\psi (z) \in \widehat {\mathcal M}$.
 Consequently $H_{cl}$ is considered the classical Hamiltonian associated to the quantum Hamiltonian $H$.
 This association is usually called {\it {dequantization}} \cite{Abrikosov2005} and it represents a set of rules which turn quantum mechanics into classical.
-The solutions of the equations of motion for the classical Hamiltonian $H_{cl}$ contain the same amount of spectral information as the solutions of the Schr\"odinger equation for the quantum Hamiltonian $H$, for many of the dynamical systems of interest.
-One of the conditions to be fulfilled is to choose $\widehat{\mathcal M}$ as a manifold of coherent states.
+The solutions of the equations of motion for the classical Hamiltonian $H_{cl}$ contain the same amount of spectral information as the solutions of the Schr\"odinger equation for the quantum Hamiltonian $H$, in case of many of the dynamical systems of interest.
+One of the conditions that are to be satisfied is to choose $\widehat{\mathcal M}$ as a manifold of coherent states.